Zidichy/Server/README.md

 # Server
 working nginx win config

-Will fill in this more later on :)
+Will fill in more later :)